 Its founder, Yehezkel Hameiri (1934-1889), was a journalist-author and researcher who spent twenty years restoring the complex of buildings next to his parents’ home, in the heart of Safed’s ancient quarter.
 He then filled it with vestiges of the town’s past.
 The museum he built for his hometown was inaugurated in 1980.
 Since then, it has served for guided tours and activities, as well as an archive for researchers and genealogists.
 Beit Hameiri combines a visit to a historic building with different events from the town’s past.
 Visitors encounter the “Old-Timers of Safed” and their tales.
 Beit Hameiri is recognized under the 1983 Museums Act.

 While Hameiri dairy has a small museum and offers tours, Kadosh dairy is a factory and a store.
 This dairy consists of several rooms.
-In one of the spaces, they prepare cheese and, on the other, they sell it.
+In one of the spaces, they prepare cheese.
+And in the other room, they sell it.
 There is no museum, no tours.
-It is a store with a diary where you can take a peek at the preparation process.
+It is a store with a diary where you can see the preparation process.

-Kadosh Dairy does not have an official site, and different places quote diverse opening hours.
+Kadosh Dairy has no official site, and different places quote diverse opening hours.
 Hence here are the approximate opening hours:

 Sunday – Thursday: 09:00 – 17:00